lfVelez/LIBRERIAS/Menu_SVN.md

 ![custom SVN menu](https://github.com/Altium-Designer-addons/scripts-libraries/raw/master/TortoiseSVN/Menu_SVN.png)

-An important thing to understand is that each feature can work **only if** you have the **focus** on a document that is able to interact.
+An important thing to understand is that each function can work **only if** you have the **focus** on a document that is able to interact.
 For example the function "Lock" will only work if it is applied when you are currently working (under focus in Altium Designer) on a file that is under version control.
 Menu items that are greyed out mean they cannot apply on that file.
 Example: cannot Unlock because the file is not locked, cannot Add because the file is already under version control.

 Below is the list of functions and associated shortcuts present in the menu.